-- 3.1 The CCEA Register of Gifts, Hospitality and Awards will be subject to the following monitoring arrangements. - Directors will be responsible for monitoring the Register entries of their respective Business Units on an annual basis. - The Chief Executive will review the CCEA Register on an annual basis. - The Chairman will review entries in the CCEA Register for all staff, including the Chief Executive, annually.
+- 3.1 Board Registers of Gifts, Hospitality and Awards will be subject to the following monitoring arrangements. - Each Head of Department will be responsible for monitoring the Register for their Department on an annual basis. - The Chief Executive will monitor the registers for Heads of Department annually.